TritonDataCenter/containerpilot/telemetry/README.md

 The fields are as follows:

-- `name` is the name of the telemetry service as it will appear in the discovery service.
-Each instance of the service will have a unique ID made up from `name`+hostname of the container.
-The Prometheus server should use this name to discover containers exposing telemetry.
-- `url` is the path to use for the telemetry service.
-A scrape against any other URL will return 404, and the default value is `/telemetry`.
 - `port` is the port the telemetry service will advertise to the discovery service.
+(Default value is 9090.)
 - `interfaces` is an optional single or array of interface specifications.
 If given, the IP of the service will be obtained from the first interface specification that matches.
 (Default value is `["eth0:inet"]`)
-- `poll` is the time in seconds between sending heartbeats to the discovery service.
-- `ttl` is the time-to-live of a heartbeat to the discovery service.
-This should be longer than the polling rate so that the polling process and the TTL aren't racing; otherwise Consul will mark the service as unhealthy.
 - `tags` is an optional array of tags.
 If the discovery service supports it (Consul does), the service will register itself with these tags.
-- `sensor` is an optional array of sensor configurations (see below).
+- `sensors` is an optional array of sensor configurations (see below).
 If no sensors are provided, then the telemetry endpoint will still be exposed and will show only telemetry about Containerbuddy internals.

 ### Configuring Sensors